5jt/dyalog-cookbook/manuscript/05_logging.md

 * We are now using `FilesAndDirs.Dir` rather than the Dyalog primitive `⎕NINFO`.
 Apart from offering recursive searches (a feature we don't need here) the `Dir` function also normalizes the separator character.
 Under Windows it will always be a backslash while under Linux it is always a slash character.

 * We use `APLTreeUtils.WriteUtf8File` rather than `⎕NPUT` for several reasons:

-  1. It simplifies matters because these functions deal with end-of-line characters automatically, no matter what the current operating system is.
+  1. It will either overwrite an existing file or create a new one for us no questions asked.
-  1. It will either overwrite an existing file or create a new one for us.
-It will also try several times in case something goes wrong.
+  1. It will try several times in case something goes wrong.
 This is often helpful when a slippery network is involved.

 * We could have written `A.WriteUtf8File target ({⍺,',',⍕⍵}/⊃{⍺(+/⍵)}⌸/↓[1]tbl)`, avoiding the local variable `lines`.
 We didn't because this variable might be very helpful in case something goes wrong and we need to trace through the `TxtToCsv` function.